Research Expertise and Interest

 chemical engineering, biochemical engineering, metabolic engineering of microorganisms, environmentally friendly synthesis, biodegradable and recyclable polymers, production of biofuels and bioproducts, natural products

-The research in the Keasling Laboratory focuses on the metabolic engineering of microorganisms for degradation of environmental contaminants or for environmentally friendly synthesis.
+Jay Keasling is a Professor of Chemical & Biomolecular Engineering and of Bioengineering.
+The research in the Keasling Laboratory focuses on the metabolic engineering of microorganisms for the environmentally friendly synthesis of biofuels, commodity and specialty chemicals, and pharmaceuticals.
 To that end, we have developed a number of new genetic and mathematical tools to allow more precise and reproducible control of metabolism.
-These tools are being used in such applications as synthesis of biodegradable polymers, accumulation of phosphate and heavy metals, and degradation of chlorinated and aromatic hydrocarbons, biodesulfurization of fossil fuels, complete mineralization of organophosphate nerve agents and pesticides, synthesis of pharmaceuticals, and biofuels production.
+These tools are being used in such applications as synthesis of biodegradable polymers, biofuels, flavors and fragrances, and pharmaceuticals.